Three-coloring triangle-free graphs on surfaces IV. Bounding face sizes of 4-critical graphs: The proof of Theorem

-If $G'$ is triangle-free and contains no non-contractible $4$-cycles, then the claim of the lemma holds.
-Therefore, suppose that $G'$ contains either a triangle or a non-contractible $4$-cycle.
+To finish the proof of Lemma~\ref{lemma-obstacle}, it suffices to argue that $G'$ is internally triangle-free, has at most one non-contractible $4$-cycle, and if it has one, it is flippable to a $4$-face.
+Hence, suppose that $G'$ contains either a triangle which is not a vertex-like ring, or a non-contractible $4$-cycle.
 Then $G$ contains a path $P_1$ of length $3$ or $4$ joining $v_1$ with $v_3$ such that $P_1$ together with $v_1v_4v_3$ forms a cycle $C_1$ such that if $|C_1|=6$, then $C_1$ is non-contractible.
-Suppose that $|C_1|=5$ and $C_1$ is contractible, and let $\Delta\subset\Sigma$ be a closed disk bounded by $C_1$.
-Recall that $v_4$ is incident with an edge $e$ distinct from $v_1v_4$ and $v_3v_4$, and thus either $e$ or $h_0$ is contained in the interior of $\Delta$.
+Let us first consider the case that $|C_1|=5$ and $C_1$ is contractible, and let $\Delta\subset\Sigma$ be a closed disk bounded by $C_1$.
+Since $v_1v_4v_3$ is a subpath of $C$, either the edge $e_4$ or the $4$-face $h_0$ of $G$ is contained in the interior of $\Delta$.
 Consequently, Lemma~\ref{lem:diskcritical} implies that the subgraph of $G$ drawn in $\Delta$ is $C_1$-critical.
 However, as $|C_1|=5$, this contradicts Theorem~\ref{thm:six}.

 We conclude that $C_1$ is non-contractible, and thus $v_1$ is problematic.
-It follows that $v_2$ is problematic as well, and thus there exists a path $P_2$ joining $v_2$ with $v_4$ which combines with $v_2v_3v_4$ to a non-contractible $(\le\!6)$-cycle $C_2$.
+By the choice of the labels of vertices incident with $h_0$, it follows that $v_2$ is problematic as well.
+We argued before that if both $v_1$ and $v_2$ are problematic, then $v_2$ is not the main vertex of a vertex-like ring; and thus there exists a path $P_2$ joining $v_2$ with $v_4$ which combines with the path $v_2v_3v_4$ to a non-contractible $(\le\!6)$-cycle $C_2$.